Miguel-byte/SCCMDocs.es-es/sccm/core/clients/deploy/about-client-installation-properties.md

 ### <a name="smscachesize"></a>SMSCACHESIZE

 > [!IMPORTANT]
 > Hay opciones de cliente disponibles para especificar el tamaño de la carpeta de caché del cliente.
 La adición de dichas opciones reemplaza efectivamente el uso de SMSCACHESIZE como propiedad de client.msi para especificar el tamaño de la caché del cliente.
-Para obtener más información, consulte la [configuración del cliente del tamaño de la caché](about-client-settings.md#client-cache-settings).
+Para más información, consulte la [configuración del cliente del tamaño de la caché](about-client-settings.md#client-cache-settings).

 <!-- For 1602 and earlier, SMSCACHESIZE specifies the size of the client cache folder in megabyte (MB) or as a percentage when used with the PERCENTDISKSPACE or PERCENTFREEDISKSPACE property.
 If this property isn't set, the folder defaults to a maximum size of 5120 MB.
 The lowest value that you can specify is 1 MB.  -->